 Areas of Specific Interest

-Since 2010 I have been working alongside the wonderful charity that is Teens Unite Fighting Cancer, supporting young people and their families who have been affected by cancer.
-Having also been directly affected by cancer within my life multiple times, I have a huge passion in helping to support others who have been affected by this disease too.
+Since 2010 I have been working alongside the wonderful charity that is Teens Unite Fighting Cancer, supporting 13 to 24 year olds and their families who have been affected by cancer.
 This involves not only the diagnosis, but also the entire journey such as treatment, remission and life after cancer.
 I provide counselling support to individuals, friends and family members who have been affected by cancer for as long as they need it.
-I can also provide further support through holistic wellbeing classes that are run by an extremely experienced and trained professional with Hu Long Temple.

-Being diagnosed or supporting someone with Post Traumatic Stress Disorder (PTSD) or Complex PTSD
+If you have been diagnosed or are supporting someone with Trauma, Post Traumatic Stress Disorder (PTSD) or Complex PTSD